A Technology Visionary, Entrepreneur and Leading Speaker on Innovation & The Global Strengths Movement

-Chairman and Founder of Delphi Group, Author and Speaker on Innovation and The Future
+Chairman and Founder of Delphi Group, Author and Speaker on Innovation & The Future

 Tom Koulopoulos is chairman of the Boston-based global futures think tank Delphi Group, which was named one of the fastest growing private companies in the U.S. by Inc. Magazine.
 Tom is also the author of eleven books, a frequent business commentator on MSNBC, a columnist for Inc.com, an adjunct professor at Boston University Graduate School of Management, an Executive in Residence at Bentley University, the past Executive Director of the Babson College Center for Business Innovation, and past Executive Director of the Dell Innovation Lab.

 Geoff James of CBS Interactive Media called Tom “one of the truly deep thinkers in the arena of technology and culture.”
 Forbes.com called Tom a Business Visionary with “an incisive view of world trade…”

 Mr. Koulopoulos’ eleven books include his most recent Reimagining Healthcare: How the Smartsourcing Revolution Will Drive the Future of Healthcare and Refocus It on What Matters Most, the Patient; Revealing the Invisible; The Gen Z Effect; and Cloud Surfing.